yixqiao/TrollfaceDash/README.md

 # TrollfaceDash
 A silly, frustrating, almost-condescending platformer game made in the era of trollfaces and MLG memes.
 I made this a long time ago and the code is probably horrible.
 Artistic choices could also have been better.
+Please don't think too much of it.

 ## Screenshot
 ![Screenshot goes here](screenshot.png)